louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 ## The Features of Amundsen and other Metadata Engines

+TODO: don't repeat https://eugeneyan.com/writing/data-discovery-platforms/, instead focus on Algolia; other metadata points will come later

-In the rest of this section, we will take Amundsen as the example for existing metadata engines.
+In the rest of this section, we will take Amundsen as an example.
-It is probably the most popular, due to the fact that it's open source, because its UI is friendly to non-tech users and because it supports connectors to a lot of data sources.
+It is probably the most popular metadata engine, due to the fact that it's open source, that its UI is friendly to non-tech users and that it has connectors to a lot of data sources.
 Other open source projects even use parts of [its modular architecture](https://www.amundsen.io/amundsen/architecture/) like the [project whale](https://github.com/dataframehq/whale) (previously called [metaframe](https://towardsdatascience.com/how-to-find-and-organize-your-data-from-the-command-line-852a4042b2be)).

-Although we will take Amundsen as the example, what we're interested in here is to figure out the features those tools have in common.
+What we're interested in at this point is to figure out the features Amundsen and others have in common.

 {{< figure src="amundsen_features.png" caption="10 features from metadata engines" class="figure-center" >}}